-This strategy will minimize overall estate taxes in the married couple's estate.
-Additionally, the two-trust system will provide flexibility to the surviving spouse and allow the spouse to determine how much should be funded into the Marital and Credit Shelter Trusts in order to minimize estate taxes in both estates.
+This strategy will minimize overall estate taxes on the married couple's estate.
+Additionally, the two-trust system will provide flexibility to the surviving spouse and allow the spouse to determine how much should be funded into the Marital and Credit Shelter Trusts to minimize estate taxes in both estates.